oswaldderiemaecker/doc/_docs/security/firewall.markdown

 excerpt:        "Allowing continuousphp in your network"
 ---

-The following IP addresses must be whitelisted in your firewall if you want to connect to continuousphp.
+The following IP addresses must be whitelisted in your firewall if you want to use continuousphp from within your network.
 This can be helpful when ContinuousPHP Notification and Webhook try to reach your network.

  * 52.44.91.48